Published September 18, 2024 | Version v1

 • The section "Parameters Distributions" gives the possibility to get the values of some GW event parameters in all published catalogs and plot them as a single histogram or a bi-dimensional scatter plot.
 The procedure is the following:

-• Use the button "Get parameters for all events" to download a table with the values of all parameters for all published events (this will create a local variable so no file will be saved in your PC).
+• Use the button "Get parameters for all events" to download a table with the values of all parameters for all published events (this will load it into memory so no file will be saved in your PC).

 • Select one parameter from the drop-down menu.